-Steel buildings are quickly becoming the one of the most popular options when it comes to storing and containing hazardous materials.
-These prefabricated chemical storage can be built in compliance with U.S. regulations and laws regarding the storage of HAZMAT, making them a safe option for securely and legally housing hazardous chemicals and waste.
+Steel buildings are quickly becoming one of the most popular options when it comes to storing and containing hazardous materials.
+These prefabricated chemical storage facilities can be built in compliance with U.S. regulations and laws regarding the storage of HAZMAT, making them a safe option for securely and legally housing hazardous chemicals and waste.

 So what do you need to know when considering a steel building for your storage options?
 There are several factors to consider when designing a steel building for housing hazardous materials, based upon the types of materials you’re storing, and national and local safety regulations.